deckgo/deckdeckgo/utils/deck/README.md

 # DeckDeckGo - Deck utils

-Utils and styles for the [DeckDeckGo] applications.
+Utils and styles for the [DeckDeckGo] presentations.

 ## License